Operation Black Thunder: Operation Black Thunder II

 Gill stated that he did not want to repeat the mistakes made by the Indian army during Operation Blue Star.
 This operation was described as a severe setback to the Anandpur Resolution implementation movement.
 In contrast to prior operations, minimum force was used under full public scrutiny.
 It is remembered for the free access the news media was provided unlike during Operation Blue Star.
 The day after the militants surrendered, nine reporters were allowed into the Temple complex.
 Kirtan was resumed at the Golden Temple on 23 May 1988 after a two-week break during this operation.

-While Operation Blue Star was widely considered poorly executed and shambolic because of the egregious loss of civilian lives and the damage done to both the Golden Temple and Sikh relations with the government (culminating in the assassination of Indira Gandhi by her bodyguards and anti-Sikh riots), Operation Black Thunder was far more successful with the blockade tactics paying dividends, and has been credited with breaking the back of the Sikh separatist movement.
+While Operation Blue Star was widely considered poorly executed and shambolic because of the egregious loss of civilian lives and the damage done to both the Golden Temple and Sikh relations with the government (culminating in the assassination of Indira Gandhi by her bodyguards and the 1984 Sikh massacre), Operation Black Thunder was far more successful with the blockade tactics paying dividends, and has been credited with breaking the back of the Sikh separatist movement.
 Soon after this operation, the Indian Government banned the use of religious shrines for political and military purposes and increased penalties for the possession and use of illegal weapons, as part of its strategy to fight extremism in the Punjab region.

 In 2002, Sarabjit Singh, then Deputy Commissioner of Amritsar at the time published a book "Operation Black Thunder: An Eyewitness Account of Terrorism in Punjab".
 The account was criticised by Kanwar Pal Singh Gill who claimed that the operation was initially called "Operation Gill" before being renamed "Operation Black Thunder".